paleolimbot/wk/README.md

 ## Basic vector classes for WKT and WKB

-Want to return an object that any spatial package can read?
 Use `wkt()` to mark a character vector as containing well-known text, or `wkb()` to mark a vector as well-known binary.
 These have some basic vector features built in, which means you can subset, repeat, concatenate, and put these objects in a data frame or tibble.
 These come with built-in `format()` and `print()` methods.

 ``` r
 wkt("POINT (30 10)")